eliasnemr/Wallet/README.md

  - Launch the project in your local browser by typing in the terminal
     >``ionic serve``

 The browser should now automatically launch with the app running locally.
-If it doesn't open your browser and go to your localhost at port 8100; http://localhost:8100/.
+If it doesn't open your browser then just manually browse to your localhost at port 8100; http://localhost:8100/.

  #### Android
  To run the app in android you will certainly have to have **Android Studio** installed.